 Retinal detachment should be suspected in patients, particularly those at risk, who have any of the following:

 Indirect ophthalmoscopy shows the retinal detachment and can differentiate the subtypes of retinal detachment in nearly all cases.
 Direct funduscopy using a handheld ophthalmoscope can miss some retinal detachments, which may be peripheral.
-Peripheral fundus examination, using either indirect ophthalmoscopy with scleral depression or using a 3-mirror lens, should be done.
+Peripheral fundus examination, using either indirect ophthalmoscopy with scleral depression, the slit lamp with the eye in extreme positions of gaze, or using a 3-mirror lens, should be done.

 If vitreous hemorrhage (which may be due to a retinal tear), cataract, corneal opacification, or traumatic injury obscures the retina, retinal detachment should be suspected and B-scan ultrasonography should be done.